Silo Art Trail North East Victoria

 Camping at Aysons Reserve Campground

-Aysons Reserve is a great bush camping area along the Campaspe River.
+Aysons Reserve is a spacious bush campground beside the Campaspe River.

 After a lovely overnight stay at Aysons Reserve, we drove back to Benalla via Colbinabbin, a total distance of approximately 140 kilometres.